mattf/savanna/doc/source/rdo_quickstart.rst

 1. ``sudo yum install -y openstack-packstack``
 2. ``sudo packstack --allinone --os-quantum-install=n``

+Note, make sure your systems have access to updates, the installation requires selinux-policy >= 3.7.19-195.el6_4.2.

 START UNDER DEVELOPMENT
 Alternatively, create a multi-host installation.
 You'll need to make sure you have two network interfaces available and connecting all the hosts you